Part 1 of a 4 Part Series on Moving to Playa del Carmen Mexico from Canada.

 But it was too late, the concept had developed legs and we were running with it!
 Leaving ourselves no time to change our minds, we flew to Cancun and had four days to find a suitable home.
 On our whirlwind search, we viewed quite a few appealing options, some with turquoise vistas I could certainly get used to waking up to.
 But neither of us felt a sense of community.
 On the final day, feeling discouraged, we rented a car and headed an hour south to Playa del Carmen, in the heart of the Riviera Maya.

-As soon as we entered the gated community of Playacar on the Playa del Carmen’s south end, my heart leapt.
+As soon as we entered the gated Playa del Carmen real estate community of Playacar on the Playa del Carmen’s south end, my heart leapt.
 Driving on the burnt red cobblestones alongside a couple in a golf cart, I was positive we had found THE place we’d call home.
 The charming neighborhood shrouded by an infinite powder blue sky, the unhurried pace of the golf cart, and the verdurous palms perfectly encompassed the tropical image I had envisioned three years before.

-We agreed on the fourth home we saw, which featured a modest pool and a generous backyard engulfed in lush foliage bearing crimson and fuchsia blooms.
-For a free standing, four-bedroom home in a gated community back in 2011, we paid $2,000USD per month.
+We agreed on the fourth of the homes in Playa del Carmen we saw, which featured a modest pool and a generous backyard engulfed in lush foliage bearing crimson and fuchsia blooms.
+For a free standing, four-bedroom home in a gated community we paid $2,000USD per month.
 Even with the slight increase in rental prices, that same house today is in the vicinity of $1,700USD at the current exchange rate.

 After the contract was signed, it was time to celebrate and the white sands were calling our name.
 From the get-go, we were enamored with the small town feel of Playa del Carmen.
 To get from one end of the city to the other took under 15 minutes.
 Compared to the hours we spent crawling in traffic back in Vancouver, this alone was almost reason enough to make the decision for moving to Playa del Carmen….